dotnet/docs/docs/core/tools/telemetry.md

 - Whether runtime IDs are present in the “runtimes” node
 - The CLI version being used

 The feature will not collect any personal data, such as usernames or emails.
 It will not scan your code and not extract any project-level data that can be considered sensitive, such as name, repo or author (if you set those in your project.json).
-We want to know how the tools are used, not what you are using the tools to build.
+We want to know how the tools are used, not what you are building with the tools..
 If you find sensitive data being collected, that’s a bug.
 Please [file an issue](https://github.com/dotnet/cli/issues) and it will be fixed.

 We use the [MICROSOFT .NET LIBRARY EULA](https://aka.ms/dotnet-core-eula) for the .NET Core Tools, which we also use for all .NET NuGet packages.
 We recently added a “DATA” section re-printed below, to enable telemetry from the tools.
 We want to stay with one EULA for .NET Core and only intend to collect data from the tools, not the runtime or libraries.